jidukrishna/otp_listener/README.md

 A production-grade Flutter Android application that listens for incoming SMS OTP messages, extracts OTP codes using intelligent regex patterns, and forwards them to a configurable backend URL with retry logic and comprehensive logging.

+## Download from the release section
+Disable play protect when installing it

 ## Features

 ✅ **SMS OTP Listening**